We use cookies to make your experience better. Learn more about how and why.

 Websites

 Your website should be the hub of all your donor outreach efforts.
+It’s the first place most people go to learn more about the work you’re doing and understand your nonprofit.
 It should contain information about how people can donate—including links to donation forms—as well as news about your organization’s progress and upcoming events or initiatives.
 Make sure it’s easy to navigate and visually appealing so visitors are more likely to stay on the page and take action.

-It is NOT too late to appeal to your donors and reach out to meet your year end giving goal.
+The answer is no!
+It’s NOT too late to appeal to your donors and reach out to meet your year end giving goal.
 In fact, most annual revenue occurs in the last 3 days of the month, so get out there and connect with your donors.

-Traditional mail is not the only way to reach out to your donors.
-In order to reach out and connect with your Donors quickly, utilize digital resources.
-Consider connecting and sharing through email, text messages and social media platforms.
-Take action and let your donors and community know about your mission, goals, and impact.
+In order to reach out and connect with your Donors quickly use digital resources.
+Consider your donors and their contact preferences, so that you can reach out to them in a meaningful way.
+Whether through email, text messages, or social media platforms, take action and let your donors and community know about your mission, goals, and impact.

 It’s not too late to reach your year end giving goals.
 What will you do to finish the year strong as you connect with donors, share your mission, impact, and goals, and reach out?